Ranchi University: Corruption and White Collar Crimes

 University since its inception has undergone many changes, some were acceptable and others inappropriate.
 University was unable to audit its financial affairs every year, which made it an easy target for officers and staffs for corrupt practices.
+It came in light of the Honourable High Court of Jharkhand that the officials were misusing their positions and exploiting the loopholes of the constitution.
 In 2011, there were instances where registrar and financial officer were engaged in embezzlement of funds provided by UGC for paying arrears to Teaching and Non-Teaching Staff.
 This was a loss for Ranchi University with accused still on loose.
 The accused son was arrested, with finance officer still absconding.

 In June 2000, the Vigilance Bureau of the Bihar Government arrested its vice chancellor L.C.C.N.
 Shahdeo for being involved as a mastermind in a racket for appointing undeserving people to the teaching and non-teaching staff of 40 colleges affiliated to the Ranchi University.
 Student leaders viewed arrest as a politically motivated raid by Vigilance department under the direction of Bihar Government.

 D.P.
 Gupta, the then vice chancellor of Ranchi University, took severe measures to make an audit of Ranchi University books from 1985 onwards.
 The audit revealed mass scale bungling of exam and registration fees running into crores with university officers colluding with college principals in submitting fake bank challans, payment of bogus T.A. bills worth lakhs of rupees, unlimited over time payments and non maintenance of even cash books over the years.
 Audit reports revealed financial irregularities and university staff taking help of anti-social elements to terrorise the auditors.

 In a meeting of the Public Account Committee of the Jharkhand Assembly held in 2006, Account General (Audit) revealed that heads of various departments, lecturers and non teaching employees of Ranchi University have taken Rs.
 6.43 crores as an advance and this amount has not been adjusted to their salaries.
 In June itself, the RU administration, in response to the matter raised in the State Assembly, instructed the heads of the postgraduate departments and the head of the 34 constituent colleges to submit the expenditure receipts of the advance given to them for conducting examinations.
 The unaccounted expenses date back to so long that the heads of the departments in whose names the money was issued, have either retired or do not hold those posts any longer.